-Bluefield College will pay tribute to the work of local journalists during its 17th Annual Media Appreciation Day, Thursday, November 10 -- an event that will include the presentation of a Shott Excellence in Media Award to an outstanding local journalist and remarks from Jeff Jenkins, news director and vice president of news for the West Virginia MetroNews Radio Network.
+Bluefield College will pay tribute to the work of local journalists during its 18th Annual Media Appreciation Day, Thursday, November 30 — an event that will include the presentation of a Shott Excellence in Media Award to an outstanding local journalist and remarks from Samantha Perry, a 28-year media veteran and the first ever female editor of the Bluefield Daily Telegraph.

 “We are extremely grateful for the generosity of Mr. Shott for providing the funds to underwrite the college’s Media Day and the Shott Excellence in Media Awards Program,” said Chris Shoemaker, BC’s director of public relations.
 “It is our hope that through this program, the college will not only increase its recognition of outstanding local journalists, but also contribute to the preservation of the media legacy of the Shott family.”

-Jenkins will join a long list of distinguished BC Media Day speakers, including NASCAR Magazine editor David Bourne, nationally syndicated columnist Jim Davidson, war hero and undercover government agent Maxey Gilleland, local news writer and sports radio personality Jim Nelson, retired Bluefield Daily Telegraph journalist Bill Archer, Army Blackhawk helicopter pilot Phillip Brashear, mass communications professor and TV anchor Dr. Teresa Keller, political lobbyist Dr. David Bailey, former White House correspondent Bob Deans, retired executive editor of the Associated Baptist Press Greg Warner, inspirational athlete and author Kyle Maynard, Compassion International feature writer Brandy Campbell, performance improvement specialist Spencer Wood, Roanoke Times senior editor Dwayne Yancey, Associated Baptist Press News-Herald editor in chief Robert Dilday, and Princeton Times editor and general manager Tammie Toler.
+Perry will join a long list of distinguished BC Media Day speakers, including NASCAR Magazine editor David Bourne, nationally syndicated columnist Jim Davidson, war hero and undercover government agent Maxey Gilleland, local news writer and sports radio personality Jim Nelson, retired Bluefield Daily Telegraph journalist Bill Archer, Army Blackhawk helicopter pilot Phillip Brashear, mass communications professor and TV anchor Dr. Teresa Keller, political lobbyist Dr. David Bailey, former White House correspondent Bob Deans, retired executive editor of the Associated Baptist Press Greg Warner, inspirational athlete and author Kyle Maynard, Compassion International feature writer Brandy Campbell, performance improvement specialist Spencer Wood, Roanoke Times senior editor Dwayne Yancey, Associated Baptist Press News-Herald editor in chief Robert Dilday, Princeton Times editor and general manager Tammie Toler, and West Virginia MetroNews Radio Network news director Jeff Jenkins.

-The annual event will begin at 11:30 a.m. on November 10 in Shott Hall and will feature a luncheon, the awards ceremony, remarks from Jenkins, and a roundtable discussion between local media representatives and BC communication students.
+The annual event will begin at 11:30 a.m. on November 30 in Shott Hall and will feature a luncheon, the awards ceremony, remarks from Perry, and a roundtable discussion between local media representatives and BC communication students.